MaestSi/MetONTIIME/README.md

 ## Usage

-The MetONTIIME pipeline requires you to open metontiime2.conf configuration file and set the desired options.
+The MetONTIIME pipeline requires you to open nextflow.config configuration file and set the desired options.
 Then, you can run the pipeline using either docker or singularity environments just specifying a value for the -profile variable.

 ```
 Usage: